-Southern District of New York.
-In agreements executed in connection with the proposed transaction, each of T-Mobile, Deutsche Telekom AG, Sprint, and Softbank Group Corp. consented to the exclusive jurisdiction of specific courts within the United States for actions arising out of those agreements.

-15. If the merger is consummated, it will cause substantial harm to consumers in the Southern District of New York and across the United States.
+- 15. The Court has personal jurisdiction over each Defendant under Section 12 of the Clayton Act, 15 U.S.C. § 22, and Federal Rule of Civil Procedure 4.
+Defendants transact business and are found within the Southern District of New York.
+Defendants negotiated the merger in the United States and agreed that any closing of the merger will take place in the Southern District of New York.
+In agreements executed in connection with the proposed transaction, each of T-Mobile, Deutsche Telekom AG, Sprint, and Softbank Group Corp. consented to the exclusive jurisdiction of specific courts within the United States for actions arising out of those agreements. - 16.
+If the merger is consummated, it will cause substantial harm to consumers in the Southern District of New York and across the United States.